bweasels/scRNASeq-CNVCaller/README.md

 CNVcaller subdirectories include:

 - inferCNVscripts - files from the original inferCNV package that are required to run scRNASeq-CNVCaller
-- PathwayDevFiles - scripts used for developing the new pathway normalization feature
 - CNVcaller_Refactoring - scripts for streamlining the code of the current scRNASeq-CNVCaller implementation (WIP)